exakat/exakat-docs/Reference/Reports.rst

 Stats is a JSON report format.

-Stats depends on the following theme : Stats.
+Stats depends on the following rule : Stats.

 .. _report-stubs: